melezhik/outthentic/README.md

     <main>

       foo 1
       bar 2

     </main>

-There is no special magic behind ini files, except this should be [Config General](https://metacpan.org/pod/Config::General) compliant configuration file.
+There is no special magic behind ini files, except this should be [Config::General](https://metacpan.org/pod/Config::General) compliant configuration file.

 Or you can choose YAML format for suite configuration by using `--yaml` parameter: